DaveBathnes/postgresql-training/05 PostgreSQL Common Queries.md

 Using the pgAdmin 4 GUI
 -----------------------

+The Graphical User Interface can be used to do various basic queries such as return a certain number of rows from a table, or allow basic editing of the tables.
+For example:

 1. In the pgAdmin explorer navigate in the tree to Databases > Training > Schemas > Public > Tables
 2. Right click on the postcodes table and select View All Rows

+For the rest of the exercises we will be using basic SQL commands and running these using the query tool.

+1. Ensure a database is selected in the left hand servers list.
+2. Select Tools > Query Tool.
+3. Queries can then be written in the editor and run by hitting F5 or clicking the run (lightning) icon.

+To run specific commands in the query editor, highlight the line you wish to run.
+Otherwise the tool will attempt to run everything in the editor window.

+To run sequential commands in the query tool, ensure that the commands are separated by a semi colon.

 Selecting data
 ---------------